-When MasTec Renewables needed a large order filled for renewable energy trades for their Santa Isabel Wind Farm Installation in Puerto Rico, they turned to Tradesmen to supply skilled craftsmen to meet their needs.
+When MasTec Renewables needed a large order filled for renewable energy trades for their Santa Isabel Wind Farm Installation in Puerto Rico, they turned to Tradesmen to supply skilled craftworkers to meet their needs.

 The $215 million project spanned 18 months from start to finish, and included approximately 87,153 contract man-hours.
-Tradesmen supplied skilled craftsmen to work on civil preparation of the site, construction of an O&M maintenance building, installation of tower foundations, as well as new construction and installation of wind towers and turbines.
+Tradesmen supplied skilled craftworkers to work on civil preparation of the site, construction of an O&M maintenance building, installation of tower foundations, as well as new construction and installation of wind towers and turbines.

 Throughout the project, Tradesmen also provided:

 - Support for all phases from civil to turbine installation

 - Site safety supervision, including main Safety Manager